Anxiety, restlessness, fear, jealousy, and insecurity are all indications that you are quite possibly, stuck in the comparison trap.

 Curate an environment that feels positive, accepting, and hospitable.

-Be selective of who you choose to follow on social media.
+Be selective about who you choose to follow on social media.

 3. Write down ONE thing every day to be grateful for